-Samantha Sultoon is a senior fellow with the Atlantic Council’s Global Business and Economics Program and the Scowcroft Center for Strategy and Security.
+Samantha Sultoon is a senior fellow with the Atlantic Council’s Global Business & Economics Program and the Scowcroft Center for Strategy and Security.
 Samantha is also an international affairs fellow with the Council on Foreign Relations.

 Formerly a sanctions policy expert for the Department of the Treasury’s Office of Foreign Assets Control (OFAC), Samantha played an active role in the agency’s policy work.
 This included shaping new policies and regulations for both strengthening (Syria) and easing (Burma, Cuba, Sudan) sanctions measures, and developing and implementing new sanctions authorities (Global Magnitsky, Burundi).
 Samantha also created and led the implementation of OFAC’s strategy on Brexit- and EU-related sanctions issues, including diplomatic engagement and technical sanctions capacity building with allies and partners.
 Throughout her tenure at OFAC, Samantha was instrumental in designing the strategy and implementation of the Obama administration’s historic opening toward Cuba, and in the development and implementation of the Trump administration’s recalibration of Cuba policy.
 As a senior policy advisor, Samantha also represented OFAC domestically and internationally, conducting outreach and engagements with foreign governments and the private sector.

 Prior to her work at OFAC, Samantha was an intelligence advisor in the Treasury Department’s Office of Intelligence and Analysis and a risk expert for the World Bank.
 There, she managed and edited her team’s global risk publications for the World Bank’s Executive Board.
 Samantha also led crisis management and business continuity training for World Bank offices in the Middle East and North Africa.